niclaurio/PokerApp/Readme.md

-## NB: this project has been recently started; all the blank file will be soon filled up; Plese use dev branch to see the project
+## NB: this project has been recently started; all the blank file will be soon filled up; Please use dev branch to see the project

 # Project Structure